 Justice Oliver Wendell Holmes Jr., in Schenck v.
 United States (1919), promulgated the clear and present danger test for making such a determination.
 Under this test, speech is not protected if it threatens substantial harm, there exists a probability that such harm will occur, and the harm is impending.

-Frankfurter says registration constitutional based on national security
+Court upheld registration law based on national security

 In the majority opinion for the Court, Justice Felix Frankfurter stated that the Communist Party was in fact an action-group and declared as constitutional the requirement that it register on the basis of national security.